 NATURAL DISASTERS: FLOODS IN INDIA

 As a result of climate change, there is a growing number of disappearing coastlines, deep droughts, and flooded homes.
 Natural disasters have caused widespread damage and destruction, impacting around 28.8 crore people globally (Kam et al., 2021).
+Floods often cause sudden displacement of a large population, temporarily or permanently (Robinson, 2003).
+People may move due to flooding that has already occurred or as a precautionary measure before a future flood.
+It is one of the significant causes of displacement, accounting for 63% of people displaced from their homes as compared to violence and conflict (Kam et al., 2021).
+These displacements can be prolonged if the infrastructure has been significantly damaged, disrupting the livelihoods of the affected communities.
 United Nations Disaster Risk Reduction (n.d.) defines a disaster as “a serious disruption of the functioning of a society, causing widespread human, material, or environmental losses which exceed the ability of the affected society to cope using its own resources”.